3scale/3scale-operator/doc/operator-backup-and-restore.md

    the [APIManagerBackup reference](apimanagerbackup-reference.md#data-that-is-backed-up).
-   Other fields in the `status` section of the APIManagerBackup show details of the backup, like the name of the PersistentVolumeClaim where the data has been backed up when the configured backup destination has been a PersistentVolumeClaim
+   Other fields in the `status` section of the APIManagerBackup show details of the backup, like the name of the PersistentVolumeClaim where the data has been backed up when the configured backup destination has been a PersistentVolumeClaim.
+Make sure you take note of the value of `status.backupPersistentVolumeClaimName` field
+1. Delete the created APIManagerBackup custom resource created previously.
+This action is required to cleanup elements used by APIManagerBackup.
+The backup PersistentVolumeClaim will still exist after deleting the custom resource

 ## Restoring 3scale